+ARTS 230 Digital Tools for Art and Design

+COMM 297 Communication and Social Media

+ENGL 286 Professional Writing

+ENGL 377 Writing for Online and Social Media

+HSTY 190 Introduction to Historical Data Analysis

-INTD 490 Independent Study in American Studies MINOR IN DIVERSITY STUDIES (DVS) (5 COURSES) To earn a Diversity Studies minor, students must apply in writing to the Chair of the English, History, or Sociology Department.
+MINOR IN DIVERSITY STUDIES (DVS) (5 COURSES)

+To earn a Diversity Studies minor, students must apply in writing to the Chair of the English, History, or Sociology & Criminology Department.
 To complete the minor, no more than two (2) courses may be taken in a single department.
 No more than three (3) 100-level courses may be included in the minor.
 At the discretion of the Chair of the English, History, or Sociology Department, some of the courses taken for undergraduate credit as part of study abroad programs may be used to complete the Diversity Minor.
 Only one (1) course may be taken within the student's major subject area.
 Courses in the minor may also be used to fulfill general education requirements.
 To complete the course residency requirement for a minor, a minimum of three (3) course-credits (12 semester hours) in the minor must be taken at Framingham State University.

-The minor requires five (5) courses from the following list: Art & Music:
+The minor requires five (5) courses from the following list:

+Art & Music:

 ARTH 200 Art and Social Values

 ARTH 285 The Art of Asia

 ARTH 288 Latin American Art

 MUSC 171 World Music Cultures

 MUSC 212 Music, Dance, and Ritual in the Pacific

 MUSC 220 Women in Music

-Communication Arts:
+Communication, Media, & Performances:

 COMM 234 Intercultural Communication

 COMM 245 Cultural Aspects of Media Representation

-English:
+Economics: